Connect with us

 Social Media

 Share the love with links to your latest product demos and ask for product reviews.
-You’d be surprised how many online visitors see value in reviewing products that they may never buy nor need.
-If you’ve got time on your side, completing a quick review for a gift card is time well spent!
-Product reviews increases sales, so use this strategy to obtain sales for new products, so the news spreads and the product no longer need marketing support, as it sells itself!
+You’d be surprised how many online visitors see value in reviewing products that they may never buy or need.
+If you’ve got time, completing a quick review for a gift card is time well spent!
+Product reviews increases sales, so use this strategy to obtain sales for new products, so the news spreads and the product no longer need marketing support as it sells itself!

 Summary

-Reach out to learn more about your business from the consumers perspective.
-Use email, social and your blog to encourage customers to share their feedback with you.
+Reach out to learn more about your business from the consumer’s perspective.
+Use email, social and your blog to encourage customers to share their feedback.
 Use quizzes, surveys, reviews, and testimonials to get your audience’s information to stay relevant.
-There is an art to getting a good testimonial and while it’s good to have them on your website, don’t rely on just that action as feedback on your business’s performance.
+There is an art to getting a good testimonial, and while it’s good to have them on your website, don’t rely on just that action as feedback on your business’s performance.